 While breasts may be losing their fight against gravity, here's one fact that may perk you up: Breastfeeding may lower the lifetime risk of developing breast cancer.
 For every 12 months a woman nurses a baby, her relative risk of breast cancer drops by 4 percent, according to a 2002 review in The Lancet.

-Crunching the numbers, the authors suggested that up to half of the breast cancer risk in developing countries could be cut if women had as many babies as they did in developing countries, and two-thirds of that risk reduction was due to breastfeeding.
+Crunching the numbers, the authors suggested that up to half of the breast cancer risk in developed countries could be cut if women had as many babies as they did in developing countries, and two-thirds of that risk reduction was due to breastfeeding.
 (There are, however, other benefits associated with having fewer kids.)

 Pregnant women might notice pink or red stretch marks on their skin during pregnancy.
 Granted, this condition isn't unique to pregnancy; people can get stretch marks any time they experience a big increase or decrease in weight, Cackovic said.